-Normally we all have an antivirus software resident on our computers to protect our data files from malware.
+Normally we all have antivirus software resident on our computers to protect our data files from malware.
 We have been taught not to open attachments from unknown email addresses.
 But what if you want to get a second opinion about a suspicious email attachment?
-Can you scan the email attachment online for virus?
+Can you scan the email attachment online for viruses?
 This post tells you what to do if you need a third eye to check your email attachments.

 How to scan email attachments for virus online

-In case you receive an email from someone, and it sounds fishy, contact Virus Total for the screening of the attachment.
+In case you receive an email from someone and it sounds fishy, contact Virus Total for the screening of the attachment.
 The Virus Total Online Virus Checking is an attempt from VT (Virus Total) for a better Internet.

 Scan email attachments using VirusTotal